Erickson, Manitoba

-Erickson is an unincorporated urban community in the Municipality of Clanwilliam – Erickson within the Canadian province of Manitoba that held town status prior to 1 January 2015.
-It is located on Highway 10 on 32-17-18W in south central Manitoba.
+Erickson is an unincorporated urban community in the Municipality of Clanwilliam – Erickson within the Canadian province of Manitoba; it held town status prior to 1 January 2015.
+It is located on Highway 10 in the Parkland Region of Manitoba.
+At an elevation of approximately 632 m, Erickson is the highest settled place in Manitoba which is celebrated annually by the community's Altitude Festival.
 The main industry of Erickson is agriculture.

+History

 The community was originally established as a Canadian National railway point in 1905.
 When a post office was opened in 1908 it was known as Avesta.
 It was named after a town in south-central Sweden.
-Shortly after, the post office was moved near the railway station site which was named Erickson Station.
+Shortly after, the post office was moved near the railway station site, Erickson Station.
 The station had been named after the Postmaster, E. Albert Erickson.